-Using the BIO scheme prefixes we are able to distinguish if we have one person (Paul Green) or two persons (Paul and Green) based on the annotations.
-The word tokens which do not belong to any of the four named entity categories are labeled with “O”.
+Using the BIO scheme prefixes, we can distinguish whether we have one person (Paul Green) or two persons (Paul and Green) based on the annotations.
+The word tokens that do not belong to any of the four named entity categories are labeled with ‘O’.